 Its gorgeous Plateresque architecture is an incredible site to see, and it houses the legendary Virgin Of Zapopan, a 16th-century image of the Virgin Mary that has been credited with numerous miracles and has been visited by different Popes over the years.

-While numerous other historic locations are dotted around, there is so much beyond that to appeal to visitors here, with many of the hallmarks you would expect from a major city center.
 Several universities can be found here such as University Cultural Center, making it a popular city with students studying a wide range of subjects.

 There are also a number of galleries and museums such as Huichol Wixarika Museum, Zapopan Art Museum, and Arcos de Zapopan that display historic artifacts and artwork, giving you a true sense of the history and culture of the city.

-Zapopan is a family-friendly area with many green spaces to relax such as Guadalajara Metropolitan Park.
+Zapopan is a family-friendly area with many green spaces to relax such as Metropolitan Park.
 While the Zoológico Villa Fantasía and the Magic Top Museum are great to spend a fun day out with kids!

 As with any city center, there is a great range of bars, restaurants, shops, and hotels available, which should provide guests a considerable amount of choice, no matter their individual styles or budgets.